pkuyzy/pkuyzy.github.io/_pages/about.md

 1. Combining geometry/topology with modern machine learning frameworks, e.g., graph neural networks.
 2. Their applications in real-world scenarios, e.g., biomedicine, and recommendation systems.

 This is my [CV](/files/CV.pdf).
-If you are interested in my research, don't hesitate to get in touch with me through my email: yanzuoyu3@pku.edu.cn.
+If you are interested in my research, don't hesitate to get in touch with me through <yanzuoyu3@gmail.com>.

 📝 Selected Publications
 ======